 Opposites – A contrario

-As the topos plays on two pairs of opposites, the plural « topos of opposites » can be used.
+Since the topos plays with two pairs of opposites, the plural « topos of opposites » also seems appropriate.

-In a broad sense, the words opposition and opposite can cover a series of specific argumentative phenomena, S. Opposite terms; Contradiction
+In a broader sense, the terms opposition and opposite can cover a number of specific argumentative phenomena, see opposition; contradiction; contrary and contradictory.

-Cicero recognizes the enthymeme based on opposites as the archetypal enthymeme, S. Enthymeme.
-The topos of the opposite is the first on Aristotle’s list of rhetorical topoi:
+The topos of the opposites is the first on Aristotle’s list of rhetorical topoi:

 One line of positive proof is based upon consideration of the opposite of the thing in question.
 Observe whether that opposite has the opposite quality.
 If it has not, you refute the original position.
 If it has, you establish it.
 (Rhet., II, 23; RR, p.
 355)

-If courage is a virtue, cowardice is a vice
+If courage is a virtue, then cowardice is a vice.

-then if C is not predicated of A, then D is not predicated of B
+1A — then, if C is not predicated of A, then D is not predicated of B.

-The test procedure using the method of opposites develops as follows
+Confirmation – The test using the method of opposites is as follows

 Question: Is courage a virtue?